The first photograph I remember taking of a waterscape in northern Michigan.

 Photographing the Invisible Landscape

-The Invisible Landscapes images are created by the interplay of light, wind, flora, reflective and transparent surfaces, and by my ability to look into the 1000s of shapes across the water’s surface.
-Typically, a glow of light, the bend of a reed, or a pattern will attract my eye.
-I will then anchor my tripod in the soft pond sediments and begin the process of exploring with a camera.
-I open the lens shutter and f/stop to see the composition; tilt the front lens to focus across the water’s surface; level the Y axis to assure side-to-side sharpness, still my body and take an exposure.
-I check sharpness in the image; refocus; level the camera again; shift the back to lengthen the frame, wait for calm; take another exposure, and another.
-I repeat this process again and again, as I respond to changes in the environment and maneuver my camera and tripod along seeking new compositions.
-My approach is not deliberate, but one more of focused confusion where the success of my efforts is not clear in the moment.
-Typically, I will take hundreds of exposures over four weeks of photography at Acadia, and it will require months of review and working on rough edits to determine which images continue to challenge and engage me.
+I begin by simply taking a picture of something that attracts my attention, knowing that exposing one image will help me see and prepare for another.
+The process is quick and intuitive: I anchor my tripod in the soft pond sediments and frame a composition; tilt the front lens of the view camera to focus across the water’s surface; still my body and take an exposure.
+I check sharpness in the image; refocus; wait for calm; take another exposure, and another.
+I repeat this process again and again, as I respond to changes in the environment and maneuver my camera along seeking new compositions.
+My approach is not deliberate, but one more of focused confusion where the success of my effort is not clear in the moment.

 Revealing an Inner Landscape